MattiaMarseglia/DNA-Contamination-Analysis-and-Facebook-Sentiment-Analysis/README.md

 - `T.getNodeDepth(P)`: Provides the length of the path substring from the root to node `P`.
 - `T.getNodeMark(P)`: Returns the mark of the node at position `P`.
 - `T.child(P, s)`: Finds the child node of `P` based on substring `s`.

-### DNAContamination Class

-The `DNAContamination` class is designed to identify contaminants with a high degree of contamination in a DNA string.
-Its main methods include:

-- `DNAContamination(s, l)`: Initializes the class with a DNA string `s` and contamination threshold `l`.
-- `addContaminant(c)`: Adds a contaminant `c` to the set and calculates its contamination degree in `s`.
-- `getContaminants(k)`: Returns the `k` contaminants with the highest contamination degree.

 ### Implementation Details